-- Complete GMVEMSC Prehospital Suspected CVA/TIA Checklist. - Be prepared to assist ventilations with oral or nasal airway and BVM or {FROPVD (Flow Restricted Oxygen Powered Ventilation Device)}.

-- A If signs of cerebral herniation are present, ventilate at a rate of 20 times a minute. - P Ventilate at a rate of ten faster than normal respiratory rate when the signs of cerebral herniation are present. - o If numeric EtCO2 readings are available, ventilate at a rate to maintain readings of approximately 30 mmHg (30 torr)}. - Complete Cincinnati Prehospital Stroke Scale.
-If one or more signs on the Cincinnati Prehospital Stroke Scale are abnormal, call a Stroke Alert. - o Facial Droop (pt. shows teeth or smiles). - o Arm Drift (pt. closes eyes and holds both arms straight out for about 10 seconds.) - o Abnormal Speech (have pt. say "You can't teach an old dog new tricks.") - Assess blood glucose.
-If glucose < 60, or there is strong suspicion of hypoglycemia despite glucometer readings: - o {Oral Glucose}. - o {Oral Glucose} may be repeated in ten minutes if blood sugar remains < 60. - Strongly consider transport to a Stroke Center.

-- If patient's symptoms occurred > 4 hours and < 8 hours from last time they were known to be free of stroke symptoms or awoke abnormal, transport to an Interventional Facility. - Contact MCP with a Stroke Alert for advice regarding transport destination. - Transport the patient with the bed flat, if able to tolerate.
-If showing signs of increased ICP, do not lie pt flat. - Transport historian with patient both to provide patient history and for permission to treat. - Complete the "EMS CHECKLIST: SUSPECTED Stroke/CVA/TIA" for every stroke/TIA patient.
-Copies can be found in emergency rooms.
+- Be prepared to assist ventilations with oral or nasal airway and BVM or {FROPVD (Flow Restricted Oxygen Powered Ventilation Device)}. - If signs of cerebral herniation are present, ventilate at a rate of 20 respirations per minute. - {If numeric EtCO2 readings are available, ventilate at a rate to maintain readings at approximately 30 mmHg (30 torr)}. - P Ventilate at a rate of ten faster than normal respiratory rate when the signs of cerebral herniation are present. - If glucose < 60, or there is strong suspicion of hypoglycemia despite glucometer readings: - Administer D10.
+IV 250 ml at wide open rate.
+(500 ml = 50 g of Dextrose) - P D10, IV (5 ml/kg) maximum single dose of 250 ml - Document amount of D10 administered in milliliters. - If unable to establish vascular access, Glucagon, 1 mg IM - D10 may be repeated in ten minutes if blood sugar remains < 60 - If one or more signs of the Cincinnati Prehospital Stroke Scale are abnormal, and < 4 hours since patient was last seen normal, call a Stroke Alert, and transport to a Stroke Center with TPA capabilities. - Cincinnati Prehospital Stroke Scale: (normal or abnormal) - Facial Droop (pt. shows teeth or smiles). - Arm Drift (pt. closes eyes and holds both arms straight out for about 10 seconds). - Abnormal Speech (have pt. say "You can't teach an old dog new tricks.") - If patient's symptoms occurred > 4 hours and < 8 hours from last time they were known to be free of stroke symptoms or awoke abnormal, transport to a Comprehensive Stroke Center. - Contact MCP with a Stroke Alert for advice regarding transport destination if greater than 8 hours since last seen normal. - Transport the patient with the bed flat, if able to tolerate.
+If showing signs of increased ICP, do not lay patient flat. - Transport historian with patient both to provide patient history and for permission to treat.

-INTERVENTIONAL FACILITIES

-The following hospitals have PCI capabilities:
+Telemedicine stroke center with tPA ready, also known as drip and ship, has tPA capabilities and immediate access to a Neurologist.

+Primary Stroke Center: facility with capability to administer tPA, also has an ICU.
+They can either admit patients or move them on.

+Comprehensive Stroke Centers: facility with 24/7 endovascular capabilities.

-Kettering Medical Center Miami Valley Hospital
+- Miami Valley Hospital - Kettering Medical Center

-DISORDERS MIMICKING STROKE
+Disorders Mimicking Stroke